 Remember that perfect run you once had, when everything felt smooth and free and like you could run forever?

-You can feel that way again.
 In fact, you can make it your usual way of running.

 Or you may be frustrated that no matter how hard you train, you still feel like you’re struggling along while other runners sail past you.
-How come training doesn’t make you the kind of runner who seems to sail?
+And you wonder how come training doesn’t make you the kind of runner who seems to sail.

 Imagine you feel equally comfortable post-run, easily able to break into a jog to catch a bus or play with your children, comfortable moving and at rest, and also comfortable when you get out of bed the next morning.

 This may seem like a fantasy, but those runners who seem to sail, those “gazelles” who make it look graceful and effortless, do know something special, and you can learn it too.

-I’ve distilled that experience into The Balanced Runner Online Running Technique Camp, which uses the Feldenkrais Method of Movement Education to help you not only understand what you need to do to run well, but actually feel how to do it.
+I’ve distilled that experience into The Balanced Runner System™ Online Camp, which uses the Feldenkrais Method of Movement Education® to help you not only understand what you need to do to run well, but actually feel how to do it.

 I had the good fortune of meeting Jae while I was giving a lecture at a race in NYC.
 She impressed me with her incredible knowledge of how people run and the ease with which she could determine a fault in someone’s running form.
 I had her work with my wife, 3x Olympian Jen Rhines, and it was incredible to see how much more efficient Jae could make Jen’s stride be with just a few sessions.
 Jen worked with Jae consistently over the next two months and went on to win 2 national championships.”

 The problem is, even if you read every issue of Runners’ World, you won’t find what I’m teaching there.
 The most important things about running technique are rarely mentioned in the mainstream running press.

-And even if you’re a big running biomechanics junkie who reads all the books and research studies and has had video analysis from multiple experts, having an intellectual knowledge of how to run and being able to actually feel how to do it are two entirely different things… as you’ve probably already discovered.
+Even if you’re a big running biomechanics junkie who reads all the books and research studies and has had video analysis from multiple experts, having an intellectual knowledge of how to run and being able to actually feel how to do it are two entirely different things… as you’ve probably already discovered.

 As a Feldenkrais practitioner, I’m trained in how to create learning experiences that activate our natural ability to learn.
-Have you ever envied how quickly a child picked up a new skill?
+Have you ever envied how quickly a child picks up a new skill?
 The Feldenkrais Method allows you to access that ability.

-Years ago, when I tried to learn how to run and found little help in the mainstream running press or from the sports science community, I was inspired to create The Balanced Runner to share correct information via an effective teaching methodology.
-And that, refined by 14 years of professional practice, is what you’ll find in this camp.
+Years ago, when I tried to learn how to run and found little help in the mainstream running press or from the sports science community, I was inspired to create The Balanced Runner System™ to share correct information via an effective teaching methodology.
+And that, refined by 15 years of professional practice, is what you’ll find in this camp.

 A runner could closely observe their own running, read a lot about running technique and biomechanics, and do a lot of general-purpose Feldenkrais lessons, and their running would get better and better over the course of years.

 In a way, that’s what I did.
 It took quite awhile, however, which is why I’ve created this very targeted camp — to give you exactly what you need, in a tested sequence, with my expert support.